saurabhkr78/MetaCrafter-Summer2024/README.md

 # MetaCrafter-Summer2024
 MetaCrafter Course for Blockchain Development

-# SaurabhCoin-My Own first Crypto Coin
+# SaurabhCoin-My Own first digital Coin

 SaurabhCoin is a fun and light-hearted cryptocurrency token that brings joy and laughter to its users.

 ## Description

-SaurabhCoin is a digital currency built on the Ethereum blockchain.
-It aims to spread happiness and amusement through its use in various transactions and interactions.
-Whether you're tipping your favorite comedian online or sending a friend some virtual laughter, SaurabhCoin is here to brighten your day.
+SaurabhCoin is a digital currency built on the Ethereum blockchain. my aims was to learn various transactions and interactions.SaurabhCoin is here to brighten your day.

 ## Getting Started